Copyright ©2001-2021 Marshall Rendina. All rights reserved.

 2017 Hours of the Day

-88 Improvised piano pieces recorded with a bass part, middle register improvised part, higher register improvised part, bass string harmonics, and strummed chords on the piano using the sostenuto pedal.
-In 12 Tone Equal Temperament to Shruti Tuning, assigning the 72 ragas and 16 additional modes of the 33 that can be harmonized with triads on each degree - the other 17 of which overlap with the ragas, leaving 55 ragas unable to be harmonized - to the 88 constellations; 36 Northern and 52 Southern, as would also correspond to the black and white keys on a piano.
+88 Improvised piano pieces recorded with a bass part, two improvised parts, bass string harmonics, and strummed chords on the piano using the sostenuto pedal.
+In 12 Tone Equal Temperament to Shruti Tuning.
+Assigning the 72 melakarta ragas and 16 additional modes of the 33 that can be harmonized with triads on each degree - 17 of which overlap with the ragas, leaving 55 ragas unable to be harmonized - to the 88 constellations; 36 Northern and 52 Southern, as would also correspond to the black and white keys on a piano.

 2018 Six Lines for the I Ching